Cal-USC game postponed over positive COVID-19 tests

 Cal played last week at Arizona without starting quarterback Chase Garbers and six other starters because of positive tests that knocked out 24 players and assistant coaches.
 The Bears lost 10-3 to Arizona.

-Cal announced Tuesday that additional players tested positive this week and are unavailable to practice or play, leading to the postponement.
-Athletic director Jim Knowlton called it a “difficult decision.”
+Cal announced Tuesday that a few additional players tested positive this week, leaving Cal with not enough players at an unidentified position group, leading to the postponement.

-“We know how important every one of our games is to our student-athletes, especially our seniors who have been incredible representatives of the program, but it was the right thing to do,” Knowlton said.
-“Due to additional impact on specific position groups, we have decided to postpone Saturday’s game.
-We have had multiple COVID-19 positives within our program, and we are taking every step we can to mitigate the spread and protect the greater community.”

-The schools have agreed to rescheduled the game for Dec.
-4, the day after the Pac-12 title game.
+“It left us with an inability to compete safely,” athletic director Jim Knowlton said, leading to what he called the “difficult decision” to move the game.

 Coach Justin Wilcox said he was upset for the fans and the players but added there was no choice.